- 3

 - March

-Since the beginning of 2026, tech industry layoffs worldwide have surged to alarming levels — more than 30,000 positions have been cut within just a few months.
-Block (Jack Dorsey's company) slashed its workforce by 40%, Amazon laid off 16,000 employees in January 2026, and several other tech giants followed suit.
-Every one of them cited "AI and Automation" as the primary reason.
-But the critical question remains — is AI truly the cause, or is it just a convenient excuse?
+Since the beginning of 2026, layoff numbers in the global tech industry have surged alarmingly — more than 30,000 positions were cut in just a few months.
+Block (Jack Dorsey's company) reduced its workforce by 40%, Amazon laid off 16,000 employees in January 2026, and several other tech giants followed suit.
+Every single one cited "AI and Automation" as the primary reason.
+But the key question is — is AI really the cause, or just a convenient excuse?

-The Shocking Numbers: Who's Laying Off in 2026?
+Shocking Numbers: Who Has Laid Off Workers in 2026?

-Here are the major tech companies that announced layoffs since the beginning of 2026, with many directly citing AI as the reason:
+Let's look at the numbers from major tech companies that announced layoffs since the start of 2026, many of which directly cited AI as the reason:

 |---|---|---|

-A survey by Resume Builder found that 60% of US hiring managers are planning layoffs in 2026, citing AI/Automation as the reason.
-It appears that AI is becoming a "legally acceptable excuse" for workforce reductions.
+A Resume Builder survey found that 60% of Hiring Managers in the U.S. plan to lay off employees in 2026, citing AI/Automation as the reason.
+It seems AI is becoming a "legally acceptable excuse" for workforce reductions.

-A critical analysis from Harvard Business Review (HBR) highlights a key point that is often overlooked:
+An analysis from Harvard Business Review (HBR) highlights a critical point that's been overlooked:

-"Companies are laying off because of AI's potential, not its performance."
+"Companies are laying off workers because of AI's 'potential,' not because of AI's 'performance.'"
+(Companies are laying off because of AI's potential, not its performance)

 - Harvard Business Review, 2026

-This is the heart of the issue: many CEOs are making layoff decisions before AI has proven itself capable of replacing human workers.
-They are deciding based on "what AI might be able to do in the future," not "what AI can actually do today."
+This is the heart of the problem: many CEOs decided to lay off workers before AI had proven itself capable of actually replacing humans.
+They made decisions based on "what AI might do in the future," not "what AI can actually do today."

-Consider this: if an organization lays off employees with 10 years of experience, then discovers that AI still cannot perform those tasks adequately — who takes responsibility?
-This is the risk HBR warns about, and it aligns with the problem of organizational knowledge loss that many companies are currently facing.
+Imagine this: if an organization lays off employees with 10 years of experience, only to find that AI still can't perform those tasks well enough — who takes responsibility?
+This is the risk HBR warned about, which aligns with the problem of organizational knowledge loss that many organizations are currently facing.

 The "AI-Washing" Phenomenon: When AI Becomes a Ready-Made Excuse

-Fortune magazine coined the terms "AI-washing" and "forever layoffs" to describe the phenomenon of companies using AI as an excuse for workforce reductions, when the real reasons may be entirely different:
+Fortune magazine uses the terms "AI-washing" and "forever layoffs" to describe the phenomenon where companies use AI as an excuse to lay off workers, even though the real reasons may be entirely different:

-- Cutting costs to boost quarterly profits — pressure from investors and Wall Street
+- Cut costs to boost quarterly profits — pressure from investors and Wall Street

-- Pre-planned restructuring — AI sounds more modern than "cost-cutting"
+- Pre-planned restructuring — AI sounds more modern than "cutting expenses"

-- Building an "AI-first" image — attracting investors who favor AI-themed companies
+- Project an "AI-first" image — attract investors who favor the AI theme

-- Reducing resistance from remaining employees — "It's not that you're not good, AI just does it now" sounds better than "the company is losing money"
+- Reduce resistance from remaining employees — "It's not that you're bad, AI can do it now" sounds better than "the company is losing money"

 The Numbers That Tell the Truth

-According to data from Challenger, Gray & Christmas, there were 1.2 million total layoffs in 2025, but only 55,000 (4.5%) actually cited AI as the direct reason.
-The remaining 95.5% were attributed to other causes such as restructuring, cost reduction, or business unit closures.
+According to Challenger, Gray & Christmas data, there were a total of 1.2 million layoffs in 2025, but only 55,000 positions (4.5%) directly cited AI as the reason — the remaining 95.5% were due to other causes such as restructuring, cost-cutting, or closing business units.

-This 4.5% figure stands in stark contrast to the media narrative, which makes it seem like AI is "eating jobs" everywhere.
-The reality is that AI is not yet the primary driver of layoffs — but it is being used as a "cover" for business decisions that have other motivations behind them.
+This 4.5% figure contradicts the media narrative suggesting that AI is "eating jobs" everywhere.
+The reality is that AI is not yet the primary cause of layoffs — but it is being used as a "cover" for business decisions that have other underlying reasons.

-The Fed Reserve Weighs In: AI Enhances Productivity, Not Eliminates Jobs
+The Fed Reserve's Voice: AI Enhances Productivity, Not Eliminates Jobs

-Christopher Waller, a Federal Reserve Governor, offered a compelling perspective:
+Christopher Waller, Governor of the U.S. Federal Reserve, offered a notable perspective:

-"AI is more likely to enhance productivity than eliminate jobs — just as every new technology has done throughout history."
+"AI is more likely to enhance productivity than to eliminate jobs — just like every new technology throughout history."

 - Christopher Waller, Federal Reserve Governor

-This view is consistent with the history of technology: when ATMs arrived, bank tellers didn't disappear — they shifted from counting cash to becoming financial advisors.
-When Excel came along, accountants didn't lose their jobs — they gained the ability to do deeper analysis.
-The real question isn't "Will AI replace people?" but rather "How will organizations adapt so that people can work alongside AI?"
+This perspective aligns with the history of technology: when ATMs arrived, bank tellers didn't disappear — they shifted from counting cash to financial advising.
+When Excel came along, accountants didn't lose their jobs — they gained the ability to perform deeper analysis.
+The real question isn't "Will AI replace humans?" but rather "How can organizations adapt so people work alongside AI?"

 Impact on Thai Organizations: What You Need to Know

-While the layoff wave has been concentrated in the US, its effects are already reaching Thailand, particularly in these areas:
+While the layoff trend is most prevalent in the U.S., its impact is already reaching Thailand, particularly among:

-- Multinational companies in Thailand — Thai branch offices are affected by their parent companies' headcount reduction policies
+- Multinational companies in Thailand — Thai branch offices are affected by parent company downsizing policies

-- BPO/Outsource businesses — Data entry, customer support, and back-office work previously outsourced to Thailand is starting to be replaced by AI
+- BPO/Outsourcing businesses — data entry, customer support, and back-office work previously outsourced to Thailand is starting to be replaced by AI

-The key point is that Thai organizations should not "panic" and follow the layoff trend.
-Instead, they should manage risk systematically, analyzing which tasks AI can actually perform today — not tasks it "might" be able to do in the future.
+The important thing is that Thai organizations should not "panic" into following the layoff trend.
+Instead, they should manage risks systematically by analyzing which jobs AI can actually do today — not jobs AI "might" do in the future.

-How to Prepare: Upskilling, ERP Systems, and Process Automation
+How to Prepare: Upskilling, ERP, and Process Automation

-Instead of laying off workers, smarter organizations are choosing to prepare their people for the AI era through the following approaches:
+Instead of laying off workers, smarter organizations choose to prepare their people for the AI era with the following approaches:

-Training employees to use AI as a tool is better than laying them off and hiring new people.
-Current employees possess domain knowledge that AI lacks — customer understanding, internal processes, and institutional memory accumulated over years.
-If these people are let go, the organization loses irreplaceable knowledge.
-As we analyzed in our article on what to do when AI outperforms humans, the key is collaboration, not replacement.
+Training employees to use AI as a tool is better than firing them and hiring new staff, because existing employees have domain knowledge that AI lacks — customer understanding, internal processes, and institutional memory built over years.
+If these people are let go, organizations lose irreplaceable knowledge, as we analyzed in our article What to Do When AI Outperforms Humans.

-Before thinking about AI, you need a solid data system.
-A robust HR system helps manage workforce planning, an accounting system enables cost analysis, and an ERP system connects everything together.
-Having structured data is the foundation that makes AI actually work — not just another buzzword.
+Before thinking about AI, you need a solid data infrastructure first.
+A good HR system helps manage workforce, accounting systems help analyze costs, and ERP connects everything together.
+Having structured data is the foundation that makes AI actually work — not just a buzzword.

 3. Process Automation Does Not Equal Job Elimination

-A common misconception is: "automate a process = lay off staff."
+A common misconception is: "automate process = fire people."
 In reality, good automation should:

-- Reduce repetitive work — giving people time for higher-value tasks
+- Reduce repetitive tasks — give people time for higher-value work

-- Reduce errors — eliminating time spent fixing human mistakes
+- Reduce errors — minimize rework caused by human mistakes

-- Increase throughput — doing more with the same team, not a smaller one
+- Increase throughput — accomplish more with the same team, not a smaller team

-- Elevate roles — shifting from data entry to data analysis
+- Elevate work — shift from data entry to data analysis

-- Use AI for tasks where humans are slow or error-prone (e.g., data entry, document verification)
+- Use AI to assist with tasks where humans are slow or error-prone (e.g., data entry, document verification)

-- Let people handle tasks requiring judgment, relationships, and creativity
+- Let people handle tasks that require judgment, relationships, and creativity

-- Create a feedback loop — have humans review and continuously improve AI output
+- Create a feedback loop — have people continuously review and improve AI output

-- Maintain ERP systems as the foundational infrastructure so that data is readily available for both humans and AI
+- Have an ERP system as the foundation, so data is ready for both people and AI

-Conclusion: Don't Fall for "AI-Washing" — Decide with Data, Not Trends
+Conclusion: Don't Fall for "AI-Washing" — Make Decisions Based on Data, Not Trends

-AI-related layoffs are a phenomenon that needs to be seen through clearly:
+AI-cited layoffs are a phenomenon that requires seeing through the surface:

-- Real numbers: Only 4.5% of layoffs directly cited AI
+- Real numbers: Only 4.5% of layoffs directly cite AI

-- Fed Reserve reminder: AI will enhance productivity, not eliminate jobs
+- Fed Reserve warns: AI will enhance productivity, not eliminate jobs

-- AI-Washing: Many companies use AI as a "cover" for pre-planned cost reductions
+- AI-Washing: Many companies use AI as a "cover" for pre-planned cost-cutting

-For Thai business leaders, the advice is clear: don't lay off people because of trends — invest in people based on data.
+For Thai business executives, here is the recommendation: Don't lay off people because of trends — invest in people because of data.
 Build a robust ERP system, train employees to use AI as a tool, and manage change with a plan.
-Because ultimately, the strongest organizations are not the ones with the fewest people, but the ones where people work most effectively.
+Because ultimately, the strongest organization isn't the one with the fewest people — it's the one where people work most effectively.

 References